ljubicicrobert/SSIMS-Flow/README.md

 [Mrs. Sophie Pierce](https://www.worcester.ac.uk/about/profiles/sophie-pearce) - for motivating me to start the work in the first place;

-[Dr Budo Zindović](https://www.grf.bg.ac.rs/fakultet/pro/e?nid=153) - for helping me with many implementational details and extensive testing of the tool;
+[Dr Budo Zindović](https://www.grf.bg.ac.rs/fakultet/pro/e?nid=153) - for advising me with many implementational details and extensive testing of the tool;

 [Mrs. Dariia Strelnikova](https://www.fh-kaernten.at/en/en/faculty-and-staff-details?personId=4298793872) for supporting and reviewing the work related to the image enhancement;